-If a boat is showing a considerable amount of radio control problems out on the course, the driver may be asked to show the club officials that he or she has regained control by performing a radio test of at least 25 feet (with antenna down) between the radio transmitter and the boat.
+If a boat is showing a considerable amount of radio control problems out on the course, the driver may be asked to show the club officials (Safety/Tech/Appearance Officer or substitute club officer) that he or she has regained control by performing a radio test of at least 25 feet (with antenna down) between the radio transmitter and the boat.
 If control is demonstrated, the boat will be allowed to run in its next heat.
+This test may include a test of the proper function of radio fail safe settings.
 This test can be requested by any driver or official who feels the boat is out of control.
 The test must be requested before the start of the 5 minute clock for the boat in question.
 If a heat is being delayed, only one test will be allowed for any given boat.